-Heritage Expeditions, pioneers in authentic small ship expedition cruising, invites you to join us on the ultimate 10-day exploration of New Zealand’s remote ice-carved mountains, verdant forests and winding fiords of Fiordland.
+Join us on a complete 10-day exploration of New Zealand’s remote ice-carved mountains, verdant forests and winding fiords of Fiordland.
 This treasured natural wonderland, its wildlife, conservation and history inspired our dream for responsible travel.

 Established in 1952, Fiordland National Park is now over 1.2 million hectares in size and rightly famous for its epic, grand scale scenery, untamed wilderness and unique wildlife including Bottlenose Dolphins, Fiordland Crested Penguins and New Zealand Fur Seals.
 However, Fiordland is also rich in natural history, geology and the location of some historical firsts and important restoration and conservation projects.